fhi-beta/mobaGenetics-qc/README.md

-## QC pipeline that hopefully wil be commin for all moba-stuff
+## QC pipeline that hopefully will be common for all moba-stuff